Roji-en Japanese Gardens

 The Roji-en: Garden of the Drops of Dew, The George D. and Harriet W. Cornell Japanese Gardens consists of six gardens representing different periods in the development of the Japanese garden.
-It occupies 16 acre of the Morikami Museum and Japanese Gardens in Morikami Park in suburban Delray Beach, Florida, USA.
+It occupies 16 acre of the Morikami Museum and Japanese Gardens in Morikami Park in suburban Delray Beach, Florida, US.
 The gardens are open to the public, but closed Mondays and major holidays.
 Access to the gardens is included in the admission fee to the museum.

 Today's gardens form one of the largest Japanese gardens in the world.
 They were designed by Hoichi Kurisu and constructed between 1999 and 2001 in Morikami Park, a 200-acre (80 hectare) site donated by George Morikami to Palm Beach County and Florida in 1973.
 The Roji-en gardens are part of the Morikami Museum and Japanese Gardens, reported to be the only museum in the United States dedicated to the living culture of Japan.

 A survey conducted in 2004 by the Journal of Japanese Gardening ranked the Morikami gardens as the eighth highest-quality public Japanese garden in North America.